UedaTakeyuki/mh-z19/pypi/README.md

 ### Watch CO2 concentration on your browser
 <img src="https://github.com/UedaTakeyuki/mh-z19/raw/master/pic/2018-11-20.11.23.19.png" width="24%">

-[MONITOR™](https://monitor3.uedasoft.com) is a free Remote Monitoring Servcie to show latest data on the web.
+[MONITOR™](https://monitor3.uedasoft.com) is a free Remote Monitoring Service to show latest data on the web.
 You can see the current CO2 concentration value measured by your MH-Z19 device on your smartphone.
 For detail, please refer this [blog](https://monitorserviceatelierueda.blogspot.com/2018/11/how-to-measure-room-co2-concentration.html).

 ### Calibration, Detection range settings, and ABC(Automatic Baseline Correction) logic on/off.
 Features about calibration (both MH-Z19 & MH-Z19B), detection range change (MH-Z19B) and ABC logic on/off(MH-Z19B) are implemented at version 0.2.1 or later.

-I'm afraid I've just only implemented these without test due to lack necessary devices and apparatus for the test, fx: standard consentration CO2 GAS, also MH-Z19B module.
+I'm afraid I've just only implemented these without test due to lack necessary devices and apparatus for the test, fx: standard concentration CO2 gas, also MH-Z19B module.
 If you have these devices or apparatus and try to use these functions generously, I'm really appreciate your [issue report](https://github.com/UedaTakeyuki/mh-z19/issues) regardless result were positive or negative.

-For detail prease refer this [wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/CALIBRATION-&-detection-range).
+For detail please refer this [wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/CALIBRATION-&-detection-range).

 ### Undocumented response values of 0x86 command.
 The [Revspace/MHZ19](https://revspace.nl/MHZ19#Command_0x86_.28read_concentration.29) shows values undocumented on the official datasheets([MH-Z19](https://www.winsen-sensor.com/d/files/PDF/Infrared%20Gas%20Sensor/NDIR%20CO2%20SENSOR/MH-Z19%20CO2%20Ver1.0.pdf), [MH-Z19B](https://www.winsen-sensor.com/d/files/infrared-gas-sensor/mh-z19b-co2-ver1_0.pdf)).
 In accordance with this, **--all** option add these values in the return json value as follows: